Dunstable Downs: Ascents

 Central Bedfordshire Council and the National Trust commissioned Archetype architects to build a visitor centre known as the Chilterns Gateway Centre, on the very top of Dunstable Downs.
 The summit is right next to the B4541 road that crosses the hill, and so an ascent of the hill requires nothing more than getting out of a car at the highest point and walking across to the trig point.

 For those who wish to climb the hill from the base, it is possible to do a circular walk from the village of Whipsnade by following the Icknield Way Path and Chiltern Way, both of which are marked on Ordnance Survey maps.
 This circuit can be extended to take in the northern top of Five Knolls.
 The hill can also be ascended from Dunstable to the north.

 The Icknield Way Trail, a horse rider and off-road cycle route, has been established following a similar route to the Icknield Way Path which passes over the Dunstable Downs.

-Archaeological Sites
+Archaeological sites

-At the northern tip of the Dunstable Downs, lies the Five Knolls Barrow Cemetery.
+The Five Knolls Barrow Cemetery is located at the northern tip of the Dunstable Downs.
 First described by antiquarian William Stukeley in the 18th century, the site contained burials from the late Neolithic to Saxon eras prior to excavation.
 They include the "Five Knolls Woman", aged between 35 and 40 years, buried on her side with a flint knife.
 A mother and child, buried with a number of echinoid fossils were also found, dating approximately from the early Bronze Age.
 The site is also known for the deviant burial of executed Saxon criminals.